Chia-Network/cadt/README.md

 #### Connecting to Socket.IO

+> **Deprecated:** Socket.IO is legacy and unmaintained.
+It is no longer used and
+> can be skipped in testing and future maintenance.

 CADT exposes Socket.IO namespaces at `http://localhost:31310/v1/ws` and `http://localhost:31310/v2/ws`.

 After connecting, emit `'/subscribe'` with the feed you want to receive: